yanickrochon/co-efficient/README.md

 * **internalEngineCreated** *(InternalEngine)* - when rendering a template, the engine will create an instance of an internal engine to wrap and expose some methods to the template and helpers.
 This event is called so extensions may add custom properties to the instance before it is frozen and send to the template renderer.
+A second argument, the `data` passed to the engine, is also passed to the event listeners.
 * **templateResolved** *(String)* - when rendering a template that has not been compiled, this event is emitted when a tempalte file has been successfully resolved.
 Useful for debugging and logging.